Yape (payment): Criminal abuse

-The app was on serious dispute due to its use in criminal activities, such a scams, frauds, or even cyber thefts.
+The app was in serious dispute due to its use in criminal activities, such as scams, frauds, or even cyber thefts.

 Criminals have exploited the platform by generating fake payment screenshots or using malicious apks which had a similar interface to simulate legitimate transactions.

 These fraudulent apps allowed users to create convincing but false bank transfer receipts, deceiving vendors —especially in small-scale markets— who release goods or services without verifying actual payment receipt.
 Such scams have eroded trust in digital transactions, with victims often discovering the fraud only after checking their bank accounts, as highlighted by reports of fake banking apps mimicking legitimate platforms.

 In response, Yape introduced a critical security update back in April 2025, implementing a three-digit security code system.
 This code appears in both the sender's payment confirmation and the recipient's notification, enabling vendors to verify transaction authenticity instantly, rendering older fake screenshot designs obsolete.

 Another prevalent issue involves fake QR codes displayed at small businesses, designed to install malware or facilitate unauthorized bank account access.
 These malicious QRs, when scanned, can redirect users to phishing sites or install trojans, which exploit Android devices to steal financial data or remotely control devices for fraudulent transactions.
 Such schemes have led to significant financial losses, with some cases resulting in complete bank account depletion.

 To counter these threats, the platform implemented robust security measures, including the introduction of the 1820 speed-dial number to allow users to quickly block their accounts in case of a stolen or lost phone, preventing unauthorized access.
 Additionally, Yape offers optional insurance to protect users' funds against fraud, providing reimbursement for losses due to unauthorized transactions.

 Direct robbery usage

 A particularly alarming controversy involves innocent civilians, inadvertently caught in criminal investigations after sharing their QR codes.
-In some instances, individuals have shared their codes with seemingly trustworthy parties, only to receive funds from illicit activities, such as robberies, extortions or bank account emptying schemes.
+In some instances, individuals have shared their codes with seemingly trustworthy parties, only to receive funds from illicit activities, such as robberies, extortion or bank account emptying schemes.
 These unsuspecting users have faced arrests, accused of being accomplices, as their accounts contained recently transferred funds linked to crimes.

 Local reports in Lima and other zones of the country also document violent cases, such as thieves assaulting independent market vendors and forcing them to deposit money into the perpetrator's Yape or Plin accounts, exploiting the apps' instant transfer capabilities.